dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

-The program is constructed such that there are a very limited number of valid next lines in the program, and all of them demonstrate some knowledge of the concept of optionality.^[The loop indicates that the next few lines need to process `num` in some way, and the fact that it comes from `some_numbers` means it has the type `Optional[int]`. `num` can’t be directly appended to `result`, because `result` is declared
+The program is constructed such that there are a very limited number of valid next lines in the program, and all of them demonstrate some knowledge of the concept of nullability.^[The loop indicates that the next few lines need to process `num` in some way, and the fact that it comes from `some_numbers` means it has the type `Optional[int]`. `num` can’t be directly appended to `result`, because `result` is declared